- Managing Director/Artistic Director

 - Task Force Director

-T5th generation Ballarat, Derek is a steel fabricator by trade and has developed his skills into the business djprojects which offers a range of art related services, including public art fabrication and a specialist in architectural structural work.
-Together with Julie Collins, Derek has been the vision behind BOAA
+Born and raised in Ballarat, a fifth generation local part of the John Valves Foundry business, Derek is the reason why BOAA is being presented in Ballarat. steel fabricator by trade and has developed his skills into the business djprojects which offers a range of art related services, including public art fabrication and a specialist in architectural structural work.

 Jennifer Ganske is Managing Director with a demonstrated history of working within the Visitor Economy and creative program development industry.
 Having lived in North America and Europe she has become skilled in Theatre, Event Management, Arts Management, and Cultural Tourism.
 Jennifer is currently the Central Highlands Regional Partnership Deputy Chair, a Board Member of Visit Ballarat, and a member of Victorian Tourism Industry Council’s Attraction Policy Committee.
 Jennifer has been the Director of Marketing at Australia’s foremost outdoor museum Sovereign Hill since 2016.